FancySnacks/Color_Palette/README.md

 * Window can stay on top of other programs

 ## Tech
-Python, Tkinter, Pyperclip
+Python, Tkinter, ttk, Pyperclip, ast

 ## TO-DO List
 [ ] Show color shades when of a selected color
 [ ] Generate color palette from uploaded image
 [ ] Copy color from any website, app or image via eyedropper tool
-[ ] Generate random colors or color palettes
 [ ] Export color palettes as .jpegs, for use in image editing software
 [ ] Export color palettes as .txt files
 [ ] REDO / UNDO options
-[ ] Toggle option for auto-loading from save file

 # License
 GNU GENERAL PUBLIC LICENSE